dooly123/Basis/README.md

  ## How you can Contribute

-After a half-year of development we have only recently put Basis on github, that means while everything is operational, we still have to work on fixing plenty of bugs.
+After a half-year of development, we have only recently put Basis on github, which that means while everything is operational, we still have to work on fixing plenty of bugs.

-Do you have a suggestion to improve Basis?
+Do you have a suggestion for improving Basis?
 Please Fork the repo and create a pull request!
 You can also open an issue with the tag “improvement”.
 Not sure how to contribute but still wanting to help out?
 Consider donating!
 We appreciate any help possible.

 <noscript><a href="https://liberapay.com/dooly/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a></noscript> [Github Sponsor](https://github.com/sponsors/dooly123)</br>[KoFi](https://ko-fi.com/dooly)</br>

-Please help shape the future of Basis and leave your mark in its foundation.
+Please help shape the future of Basis and leave your mark on its foundation.

  #### Creating a Fork